kathleenliang/sunshield/README.md

 # Sun Shield

-This uses the ...
-API to determine if you need to wear sunscreen!
+This web app determines if you need to wear sunscreen!
+You can search for a city or use your current location.
-GPS detection